orkan/winamp/README.md

 won't take those changes and you will get the wrong paths.
 This tool tries to find missing entries in all your playlists and update it accordingly.

-For best results, place the media files in alphabetical subfolders (see Media folder).
-In the case of a different folder layout, semi-automatic methods have been implemented to help you fix invalid entries in playlists (see Validation).
+For best results, place your media files in alphabetical subfolders (see Media folder).
+In the case of a different folder layout, semi-automatic methods have been implemented (see Validation).

 ## Installation
 `$ composer require orkan/winamp`